-If an unregistered design has become distinctive due to long and continuous use, it may be protected under the common law tort of passing off.
-However, in order to claim passing off successfully, the design owner must establish that the design has become distinctive of the goods on which it is used through continuous use.
-While no specific use period is required to satisfy the acquired distinctiveness requirement, the use should be continuous and should make the design distinctive.
+If an unregistered design has become distinctive due to long and continuous use. it may be protected under the common law tort of passing off.
+However, in order to claim passing off successfully, the design owner must establish that the design has become distinctive of the goods on which it is used as a result of continuous use.
+While no specific use period is necessary to satisfy the acquired distinctiveness requirement, the use should be continuous and make the design distinctive.
 Accordingly, the owner must be able to establish factually that the concerned design is associated exclusively with its article, and that use of a similar design would create confusion among the public.

-In addition, copyright protection for a design may be claimed under the Copyright Act 1957 if the design was capable of being registered under the Designs Act, but was not registered.
-However, in such case protection is limited and expires once the design has been applied to more than 50 articles by an industrial process.
-Thereafter, the unregistered design has no statutory protection and is susceptible to copying.
+In addition, copyright protection for a design may be claimed under the Copyright Act 1957 if the design was capable of being registered under the Designs Act but was not registered.
+However, in such cases protection is limited and expires once the design has been applied to more than 50 articles by an industrial process.
+The judgment of a division bench of Delhi High Court in Microfibres Inc v Girdhar & Co (2009) provided much needed clarity with respect to the conflict between 'original artistic work' as defined under the Copyright Act and 'design' as defined in the Designs Act.
+It was held that copyright would exist in the original work of art and the author or copyright holder would continue enjoying the longer protection granted under the Copyright Act in respect of the original artistic work.
+The court held that the legislative intent was to grant greater protection to original, purely artistic works (eg, paintings and sculptures) and lesser protection to design activity which is commercial in nature.
+The protection accorded to a work which is commercial in nature is lesser than and not to be equated with the protection granted to a work of pure art.

+The unregistered design has no statutory protection and is susceptible to copying.
 Thus, it is advisable to obtain design protection to ensure adequate and effective protection.